 Say, for example, that you are building a model of an industrial steam tank engine.
 There would be levers for opening the sand pipes, with flat rodding and various cranks running from the cab down one side to a sandbox, with a crank and rod running across the back of the smoke box to a sandbox on the other side.
 For the sake of illustrating the point, this is a scratch build.

 How do you best represent this?
 In theory, you should have some rectangular strips of brass, pinned and soldered at each joint, using the head of the pin to represent a rivet or bolt.
 That would provide the ultimate in detail.
 Of course, if you were working on a 5” gauge live steam engine, it might well be assembled to work, but as you come down the scales, you get a point where the extra detail of doing it the “hard way” gets lost in shadows, so unless you are building for a competition, is it worth bothering at all?
 Possibly not, once you get down to Z gauge, maybe, but even in N Scale, a complete absence of the rodding may not look right.
 So, what you can do, is use a piece of wire to represent the rodding, cranks and joints: if you feel really adventurous, you might even squeeze parts of it flat, to improve the looks.
-This would work well on a “layout quality”/“3 foot rule” model in most scales, including 7mm scale, but especially so for scales smaller than this (I know, ‘cos this is what a friend has done). [b]But[/b] – and this is the crucial point – it still needs to be bent in the right places, and in the correct direction.
-You don’t simply take any old piece of wire and 30 seconds later say, et voila!
-No, you take care to select a piece of wire that is noticeable but not obvious, and measure and bend carefully.
+This would work well on a “layout quality”/“3 foot rule” model in most scales, including 7mm scale, but especially so for scales smaller than this (I know, ‘cos this is what a friend has done).
+But – and this is the crucial point – it still needs to be bent in the right places, and in the correct direction.
+You don’t simply take any old piece of wire and a pair of cheap pliers and 30 seconds later say, et voila!
+No, you take care to select a piece of wire that is noticeable but not obvious and decent pair of pliers, and measure and bend carefully.
 Say 5 minutes.
 Still easier and less time consuming than doing it all with separate pieces, and far better than leaving it out.

 Another example.
 Geoff Forster, of Penhydd and Llangunllo fame, emailed me today about this and that, as you do, and went on to say: